 MODALITIES AND ENDPOINTS OF CHOICE FOR RVO CLINICAL TRIALS:

 There has been major interest in therapeutic options under investigation for the treatment of previously untreatable Rare or Orphan diseases in ophthalmology.
-Gene and stem cell therapies are several possible avenues being closely investigated as potential therapeutic options.
+Several possible avenues are being closely investigated as potential therapies.
 Some examples of these diseases are Retinitis Pigmentosa, Usher Syndrome, Stargardt Disease and Leber Congenital Amaurosis.

-MODALITIES AND ENDPOINTS OF CHOICE FOR GENE/STEM CELL THERAPY CLINICAL TRIALS:
+MODALITIES AND ENDPOINTS OF CHOICE FOR RARE AND ORPHAN DISEASE CLINICAL TRIALS:

 Retinitis Pigmentosa (RP) is a group of rare, inherited disorders characterized by breakdown and loss of retinal cells caused by abnormalities in the photoreceptors.
 More than 50 genes have been associated with mutations leading to classical symptomology noted in RP.
 Symptoms of RP appear throughout the lifecycle and include reduced night vision, photosensitivity, loss of peripheral vision, progressing to reading difficulty, impaired mobility secondary to decreased clarity of vision, and difficulty discerning faces or objects.
 Ultimately, most people with RP will lose much of their sight.